 Source: National Longitudinal Survey of Youth 1979 and authors' calculations.
 Notes: Blue line corresponds to the movers' unconditional quantile effect for $\tau \in (0.1, 0.9)$.
 Dashed grey lines are 95 percent point wise confidence intervals based on the Bayesian Bootstrap as described in the notes to Table 2 above.
 The dashed red line corresponds to the UQE associated with a simple pooled linear quantile regression of log wages onto a constant, the union dummy and four time dummies.

-The horizontal line corresponds to the average effect reported in column 4 of Table 2 Figure 1 plots our estimated movers' unconditional quantile effects as well as 95 percent point-wise confidence bands.
-The figure also includes quantile effects associated with a model which does not incorporate correlated heterogeneity.
-These effects are estimated by a linear quantile regression of wages onto a constant, the union dummy and four time dummies.
-The coefficients on the union dummy, rearranged to be monotonic, are plotted as the dashed red line.
+the dashed red line.
 As is the case for mean effects, quantile partial effects of union coverage are severely overstated in models which do not allow unobserved worker attributes to covary with union status.